ErpNetDocs/tech/modules/logistics/concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md

 - If the record is an <b>issue</b> transaction, then the cost is calculated according to the average accumulated cost.

-- If the record is a <b>receipt</b> transaction and is part of a transfer or a production process, then its cost is recalculated according to the algorithm from articles [Calculating Cost For Produced Products](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-produced-products.md), [Calculating Cost For Transferred Products](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-transferred-products.md), and [Calculating Cost For Returned Products](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-returned-products.md).
+- If the record is a <b>receipt</b> transaction and is part of a transfer or a production process, then its cost is recalculated according to the algorithm from articles [Calculating cost for produced products](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/original-cost-calculation/calculating-cost-for-produced-products.html?q=Calculating%20cost%20for%20produced%20products), [Calculating cost for transferred products](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/original-cost-calculation/calculating-cost-for-transferred-products.html?q=Calculating%20Cost%20For%20Transferred%20Products), and [Calculating cost for returned products](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/original-cost-calculation/calculating-cost-for-returned-products.html?q=Calculating%20cost%20for%20returned%20products).

 - If the record is a <b>receipt</b> transaction and is not part of a transfer or a production process, the record is not recalculated.